 Thankfully, zero-waste practices encourage reducing household waste.
 As a result, people pick up practices like urban composting that reduce the amount of waste we send to trash cans and, eventually, landfills.
 These practices encourage people to adopt circular techniques even within the home by making use of their trash.

 Apart from the waste we generate within the home, production companies also send waste to landfills.
 Since zero waste recognizes the need to embrace sustainable production, it encourages less waste at production sites.
 This then reduces the amount of waste or discarded materials on the land.

 Many cities also have extended producer responsibility programs.
 Such programs require producers and importers to take responsibility for the waste of their products and the packaging they generate.
 This is the perfect example of systems that contribute to curbing the effects of waste.

-Generally, by reducing household waste, plastic packaging, and production waste, we can create a cleaner and safer environment.
+Generally, we can create a cleaner and safer environment by reducing household waste, plastic packaging, and production waste.

 Numerous zero-waste products now provide consumers the chance to vote with the purchase habits for more sustainable production and planet-friendly goods.
 Check out our recommendations for